-Two strategies and nine actions detail key components to an inclusive, low-carbon economy that supports and promotes clean energy development and transition.
-This section focuses on how Louisiana workers and businesses are centered in the transition through accessibility of education and resources to retrain.
-Education, research, and innovation are another necessary focus of this section that take steps to coordinate research, train the next generation of citizens and workers, and enhance partnerships with unions and the private sector Strategy 17: Build a more inclusive and resilient economy for all Louisiana residents
+Three strategies and eight actions detail key components of inclusive. low-carbon supports promotes economy that and development and transition.
+This clean energy section focuses on how Louisiana workers and businesses are centered in the transition through accessibility of education and resources to retrain.
+Education, research, and innovation are another necessary focus of this section and actions take steps to coordinate research, train the next generation of citizens and workers, and enhance partnerships with unions and the private sector.

-Strategy 18: Strengthen climate education, research, and innovation as a focus of Louisiana's energy transition

-Strategy 19: Prioritize Louisiana workers and businesses in the transition to a low-carbon economy
+- STRATEGY 17: Build a more inclusive and resilient economy for all Louisiana residents - STRATEGY 18: Strengthen climate education, research, and innovation as a focus of Louisiana's energy transition - STRATEGY 19: Prioritize Louisiana workers and businesses in the transition to a lowcarbon economy